How to Spend One Day in Los Angeles (Two Itinerary Options!)

 If you do decide to go to Warner Brothers Studios, be sure to reserve your tickets in advance online!
 They can book up, particularly around holidays and peak travel season.

 Another option is to visit LACMA or the Academy Museum – you can read about both in the next itinerary option to see if that interests you.
-These museums are a bit further away (which is why I didn’t include them in this itinerary), but it is still very doable.
-The drive from Los Feliz can take anywhere from 20 to 45 minutes, depending on traffic.
+These museums are a bit further away, but it is still very doable.
+The drive from Hollywood can take anywhere from 15 to 30 minutes, depending on traffic.
 After, you can grab dinner at one of the restaurant recommendations mentioned in the second itinerary.

 End the Day with Dinner in the Area

-End your day trip to Los Angeles with dinner in the area.
-Here are a few recommendations:
+End your day trip to Los Angeles with dinner!
+There are some great restaurants right around Warner Brothers.
+Here are my recommendations:

 Itinerary Option 2: Beverly Hills & an Iconic LA Museum